-During the terrible flood of 1896, Kassenborg Point became an island, and Andreas' farmstead remained high and dry.
-A. O. went round to his flooded neighbors inviting them to relocate to his untouched homeplace until the waters receded.
+During the terrible flood of 1896, Kassenborg Point became an island, and Andreas' farm remained high and dry.
+A. O. went round to his neighbors inviting them to wait for the waters to recede on his homeplace, which also was not touched by the flood waters.
 The two of them certainly had found the high ground next to the Buffalo ... on their 1869 visit to the Valley!